-Collectively, we will be designated a mob, and the names under which we organize will transform into something nefarious.
-In the way saying Black lives matter, a simple truth, has become an insult to people not crazed by pain: You’re so angry.
+Collectively, we will be designated a mob, the names under which we organize something nefarious in the way Black lives matter, a simple truth, became an insult to people not crazed by pain.
+You’re so angry.
 So misguided.

 None of this is new.
 Oppression has become so brazen, here and around the world, the outlines of a trend, quickly emerging.
 In March of 2016, the organization Human Rights Watch launched a campaign titled “Good Girls Don’t Protest” to highlight the higher level of repression female activists suffered in Sudan while protesting gender violence.

 By 2017 in the United States, state legislators in 20 states had proposed legislation outlawing or restricting the right to protest.
 And I don’t have to tell you about 2020.
 You were there and as a result of so much force used against peaceful protestors caught on camera, there are quite a few efforts attempting to salvage freedom of speech ongoing as I write.